MarcoNachenius/twelvetone/README.md

 In the 1920's Arnold Schoenberg invented a form of composition named 12-tone serialism.
 This form of composition has one fundamental principle: if a specific note is used, all other 11 notes must be used before it may be used again.
 This gave rise to the use of a tone-row.
-A tone-row is a pre-selected set of 12 unique notes.
+A tone-row is a pre-selected permutation of 12 unique notes.

 Schoenberg found that a different, yet invariably related tone-row consisting of 12 unique notes that can be generated from the primary tone-row by means of inversion.